DeMaCS-UNICAL/ASPServerExecutor/README.md

 ## IMPORTANT NOTE

-__*EmbASPServerExecutor is part of an undergraduate student's work of thesis, and is still at the early stages of development.*__
+__*EmbASPServerExecutor is part of a graduate student's work of thesis, and is still at the early stages of development.*__

 __*It currently supports only two solvers (DLV and Clingo) for Answer Set Programming; we encourage any feedback, but we do NOT recommend it for production yet.*__